undkonsorten/typo3-auto-login/Readme.md

 ## What does it do?

 This package automatically starts a backend user session for the open source CMS [TYPO3 CMS](https://typo3.org), configured by an environment variable.
+You can set a cookie to temporarily disable the automatic login (e.g. for _switch user_).
+There‘s a [bookmarklet](#bookmarklet) that does the job for you.

 It is based on the Daniel Siepmann‘s
 [great work](https://daniel-siepmann.de/Posts/2018/2018-07-25-auto-login-typo3-backend.html).